INDUSTRY · AGRI-FOOD INDUSTRY

 What pushes the multiple down

-• Dependence on a single banner without a formal contract
+- Dependence on a single banner without a formal contract — the buyer models a price-and-volume risk that's hard to quantify.

 Who buys agri-food businesses in Quebec?

-The agri-food M&A market is dominated by strategic buyers — processors, food groups, co-packers — who account for the large majority of disclosed transactions (MNP: 86.6% strategic in F&B, Q4 2025).
+The market is dominated by strategic buyers — processors, food groups, co-packers.
+They account for the large majority of disclosed transactions in food and beverage in Canada.
 Consolidation is active in Quebec.

 Who buys and why

-Processors, food groups, co-packers — capacity synergies, banner access, range extension, supply security.
+Processors, food groups, co-packers.
+Looking for capacity synergies, banner access, range extension, or supply security.

-Consolidation platforms, margin/productivity improvement, automation.
+Consolidation platforms targeting margin improvement, productivity, and automation.
 They want transferable processes and an autonomous team.

-Significant in real volume but rarely visible in databases.
-Local anchoring, continuity — but requires structured financing.
+Significant in real volume, but rarely visible in public databases.
+Local anchoring and continuity — but requires structured financing.

-Opportunistic — looking for unique brands or capabilities, exportable certifications, access to the Canadian market.
+Opportunistic profile.
+Looking for unique brands or capabilities, exportable certifications, access to the Canadian market.

-Case in point — Exceldor / Sofina Foods: in May 2025, the poultry cooperative Exceldor signs an asset purchase agreement with Sofina Foods, approved by 96.8% of its members (closing December 2025).
-The case illustrates consolidation in sectors where market requirements and required capitalization push toward roll-ups — even within long-established structures (Exceldor, Fasken 2025).
+Case in point: Exceldor and Sofina Foods.
+In May 2025, the Quebec poultry cooperative Exceldor signed an asset purchase agreement with Sofina Foods, approved by 96.8% of its members.

 Frequently asked questions — Selling an agri-food business

-MAPAQ + CFIA: what will the buyer actually want to see?
+What will the buyer want to see for compliance?

 Without GFSI certification, am I unsellable?

-I sell mostly to one banner — is that a deal killer?
+I sell mostly to one banner.
+Is that a major obstacle?

 Why does perishability change the deal structure?